ami-iit/paper_lerario_2022_humanoids_planning-multimodal-locomotion/README.md

 pip install .
 ```

-The skeleton of the varius cases is in the [runs folder](https://github.com/ami-iit/paper_lerario_2022_ral_planning-multimodal-locomotion/tree/main/runs).

 To run the playback of the data, run the scripts in the [datasets folder](https://github.com/ami-iit/paper_lerario_2022_ral_planning-multimodal-locomotion/tree/main/datasets).
+It will show the visualizations of the trajectories and plots.

+To run the optimizations, run the scripts in the [runs folder](https://github.com/ami-iit/paper_lerario_2022_ral_planning-multimodal-locomotion/tree/main/runs).